McLP2/MIDInet/README.md

 ## Ideas
-Use one-hot-encoding instead of binary encoding.
+Use one-hot-encoding for each note by introducing a new dimension instead of onedimensional binary encoding for the whole spectrum.
 This would make the threshold-problem obsolete and therefore reduce the possibility of error.